 17.3 Benefit Contributions

-For the period October 2020, through and including September 30, 2021, the District shall contribute up to the following tiered rate contribution caps to be used toward medical, vision and dental premiums
+For the period October 2022, through and including September 30, 2023, the District shall contribute up to the following tiered rate contribution caps to be used toward medical, vision and dental premiums.

-Family $ 2142
+Family $ 2003 (no increase)

-Employee/Spouse $ 1497
+Employee/Spouse $ 1400 (no increase)

-Employee/Child $ 1332
+Employee/Child $ 1241 (no increase)

-Employee Only $ 692
+Employee Only $ 643 (no increase)

-For the period of October 1, 2021 through and including September 30, 2022, the ESD shall contribute up to the following tiered rate contribution caps to be used toward medical, vision, and dental premiums.
+For the period of October 1, 2023 through and including September 30, 2024, the ESD shall contribute up to the following tiered rate contribution caps to be used toward medical, vision, and dental premiums.

-Family $2003
+Family $ 2078 ($75 increase)

-Employee/Spouse $1400
+Employee/Spouse $ 1450 ($50 increase)

-Employee/Child $1241
+Employee/Child $ 1291 ($50 increase)

-Employee Only $643
+Employee Only $ 668 ($25 increase)

-The District and the Association agree to jointly establish and participate in an insurance Committee for the purpose of examining ways in which insurance costs can be controlled for both parties
+The District and the Association agree to jointly establish and participate in an insurance Committee for the purpose of examining ways in which insurance costs can be controlled for both parties and discuss the need for training and resources for employee plan selection and usage.

 17.4 If an employee completes the current school year of service, the District shall continue to pay the above fringe benefits for the summer months.